Switzerland

 The two letters indicate the canton where GE stands for Geneve.

-The last two numerals denote the embassy where 62 stands for Belgium.
+The last two numerals denote the embassy where 57 stands for Poland.

 Current diplomatic series since 1968 in black on white.